getstrm/pace/docs/cli-docs/pace_get_data-policy.md

 ### Synopsis

-retrieves a DataPolicy from Pace.
+retrieves a DataPolicy from PACE.

 A blueprint policy is a policy that can be retrieved from a data catalog or a processing platform with 0 or more rule sets.
 This means we use the table information in the platform to build the `source` part of a data policy.
 We must either provide a platform or a catalog id to make the call succeed.

-Without a `--processing-platform` or a `--catalog` it just means we interact with the Pace database and retrieve succesfully applied data policies.
+Without a `--processing-platform` or a `--catalog` it just means we interact with the PACE database and retrieve succesfully applied data policies.

 ```